Naples to Amalfi Coast - By Train, Bus, Ferry, and Taxi

 These are summer-only ferries, and the route is offered exclusively from mid-June to mid-September.
 One-way tickets cost 20-30 euros and the journey takes 1.5-2 hours.

-NLG operates the three daily weekday ferries, each with a transit time of about 2 hours.
+NLG operates 3 daily ferry departures, each with a transit time of about 2 hours.
 Timetables are constantly subject to change, but expect a morning departure and then at least one more in the mid-afternoon.

 Alilauro offers this route only on Saturdays and Sundays, with one morning departure at approximately 8:00 am.
 This ferry is a bit quicker, completing the route in about 1 hour and 30 minutes.